BUY TWO OR MORE GUIDES - UP TO 20% OFF

 • Inspiration Point *

-How to see the Grand Canyon of the Yellowstone
+How to See the Grand Canyon of the Yellowstone

 There are overlooks on both sides of the canyon.
-These overlooks are connected by roads and by trails.
+These overlooks are connected by roads and trails.

 Because the river turns between each of the falls, you cannot see the Upper Falls and the Lower Falls at the same time.